bagrinsergiu/BitBlox-KB/publishing/third-party-domains/bluehost/index.rst

 		|bluehost-a-record-save-subdomain|

-8. In your BitBlox account, click **Edit Page** on your landing page.
+8. In your BitBlox account, click **Edit Page** on your landing page

      .. class:: screenshot